What to do

 Make it easier for people to stay at least 6 feet apart

 Put tape marks 6 feet apart on the ground in the store (in line areas) and on sidewalks outside.
-Put up signs telling customers to use the marks to maintain distance.

 Stop allowing people to bring their own bags, mugs, or other reusable items from home.

 Consider installing a clear plastic screen between a cashier and the customer.

 Remove any items that customers may share between each other.
 This includes magazines in waiting areas, and self-serve equipment.